In this guide we’ll take a look at the best garage heaters for the UK market.

 The ANSIO 2000W Portable PTC Ceramic Fan Heater is one of the best garage heaters to buy on a budget, perfect for when you occasionally need a boost of heat in a small shed, garage or any room in the house.

-This compact electric garage heater is ideal for smaller spaces and provides 2000 watts of power.
+This compact heater is ideal for smaller spaces and provides 2000 W of power.
 You can set it on low or high power and it has an adjustable thermostat.
-The garage heater also has a tilt function so you can adjust the direction of the heat.
-The heater features built on overheat protection for safe use.
+Therefore, you won’t find yourself wasting unnecessary energy by heating a room more than you need to!